 For the Graduate Diploma in Law (GDL) and Legal Practice Course (LPC), we offer scholarships that cover your course fees and provide £8,000 per year towards the cost of maintenance (£7,000 if you choose to study the GDL outside London).

 The best way to understand what it feels like to work here is to actually work here.
-Every year, we hold four vacation schemes – a single one-week scheme in spring for first-year law students; two three-week summer schemes and a single one-week scheme in the winter – each designed to give you an intensive experience of our culture and the kind of work we do.
+Every year, we hold three vacation schemes – a single one-week scheme in spring for first-year law students, a three-week summer scheme and a single one-week scheme in the winter – each designed to give you an intensive experience of our culture and the kind of work we do.